elinoretenorio/jobskee-open-source-job-board/README.md

 Installation
 ------------
-1. Export sql file
+1. Open sql file
 2. Update admin table with your desired username and password (sha1)
-3. Upload the files
+3. Import the file into SQL database
-4. Update config.php with your settings
+4. Copy `.env.example` to `.env` and fill out variables
 5. Change file permission of /assets/images and /assets/attachments to 777
 6. Check that all .htaccess files were uploaded

 Default admin login info:
 Email: admin@example.com
 Password: admin